aja9985/Data-Bootcamp-Final-Project/README.md

 - **Component 3 (14% of variance)** - Live Performance: Liveness and speechiness define this dimension, capturing the difference between live recordings with audience presence and studio productions.

-To understand what these components represent, we examine how strongly each original audio feature contributes to each component.
-The heatmap below shows these loadings: red indicates features that strongly define the positive end of a component, while blue indicates features that define the negative end.

-*Figure 2: Heatmap*

 Correlation with Popularity: When we checked how these three dimensions relate to popularity, all correlations were below 0.04 (essentially zero).
 This means that while songs do cluster into these interpretable patterns, being high or low on any dimension doesn't predict popularity.

 **Interpretation**